 - A Caregiver’s Guide to Good Oral Health for Persons with Special Needs

 - Practical Oral Care for People With Cerebral Palsy

 - Colgate Oral Care Center: Dental Health Care For Children With Special Needs

-Some insurance plans provide dental health insurance coverage, while other do not.
+Some insurance plans provide dental health insurance coverage, while others do not.
 Most dental clinics have payment plans and dental care packages that can help families save money, but it is best to inquire about pricing prior to receiving services.